itsdawei/dpvis/CONTRIBUTING.md

 pytest tests/core/test1
 ```

-### Documentation
+## Documentation

 The documentation is compiled with
 [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) and
 [mkdocstrings](https://mkdocstrings.github.io/)

-To preview documentation locally, use:
+To serve the documentation locally, run

 ```bash
 poetry install --with docs